Call us Today at (954) 880-1302

 You and Your Ex-Spouse Agreed to a Non-Modifiable Alimony Order

-If you and your ex-spouse agreed to an alimony amount and also agreed that amount could never be modified, then a modification to the alimony order will not be accepted by the court.
+If you and your ex-spouse agreed to an alimony amount and also agreed that the amount could never be modified, then a modification to the alimony order will not be accepted by the court.
+This is true even with the passage of the new alimony reform bill.

 You and Your Spouse Did Not Order Alimony Before the Divorce Was Finalized